mule-ear/supreme-fiesta/README.md

 The initial commit just creates a database of the top level categories - with the directory names and descriptions from the metadata.xml file located in those directories.

-Next step is to iterate through those tld's and grab the DESCRIPTION and populate a new package table.
+~~Next step is to iterate through those tld's and grab the DESCRIPTION and populate a new package table.~~

+The database is now populated.
+Now comes the hard part - creating an app that can browse the db.

 # To do:
 * ~~Populate the packages table~~